kean/articles/2021-03-24-concurrency.markdown

 }
 ```

-`DataLoader` used a background operation queue as a [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) delegate queue, which is great because it reduces contention on the main thread.
+`DataLoader` uses a background operation queue as a [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) delegate queue, which is great because it reduces contention on the main thread.
 But it is a new private queue – the same problem as with the prefetcher.
 Here is a trick, [`OperationQueue`](https://developer.apple.com/documentation/foundation/operationqueue) allows you to set an [`underlyingQueue`](https://developer.apple.com/documentation/foundation/operationqueue/1415344-underlyingqueue).
 In the optimized version, `DataLoader` uses the pipeline's serial queue as a delegate queue.

 ```swift
 extension DataLoader {